CS178A-B/yelp-review-topic-categorizer-analyzer-app/README.md

 In order for the Google Maps API to show the location of the restaurant, initialize your key in **[client/app-env](https://github.com/CS178A-B/final-project-cool-team/blob/master/client/app-env)** by replacing `YOUR_MAPS_API_KEY` with your own key.

 To run the client side in one terminal, change directories into **[client](https://github.com/CS178A-B/final-project-cool-team/blob/master/client/)**.
 After that, run `npm install`, then run `npm start`.
+You may have to run `npm audit fix` to fix any dependency errors.

 To run the server side in another terminal, change directories into **[server](https://github.com/CS178A-B/final-project-cool-team/blob/master/client/)**.
 After that, run `npm install`, then run `npm start`.